 Each census division’s share of Ontario inflow and outflow of interprovincial migrants over the last five years is applied to projected flows for the province and held constant throughout the projection period.

-At the census division level, intraprovincial migration, or the movement of population from a census division to another one within the province, is a significant component of population growth.
+At the census division level, intraprovincial migration, or the movement of population from one census division to another within the province, is a significant component of population growth.
 This component affects population growth only at the census division level.

 The annual number of intraprovincial migrants in Ontario has fluctuated within the 350,000 to 430,000 range over the past 20 years.
-Over the projection period, the annual number of intraprovincial migrants increases gradually from 376,000 in 2011–12 to 471,000 in 2035–36.
+Over the projection period, the annual number of intraprovincial migrants increases gradually from 387,000 in 2013–14 to 433,000 in 2040–41.
 This increase over time reflects population growth and age structure changes at the census division level.
 In fact, even as the number of intraprovincial migrants is projected to increase, the resulting rate of intraprovincial migration in Ontario will decline slightly over the projection period, from 2.86 per cent in 2013-14 to 2.45 per cent by 2040-41.

 The projected number of people, by age, leaving each census division for each year of the projections, as well as their destination within the province, is modelled using the origin-destination migration rates by age for each census division over the past five years.
 Because migration rates by age group are different for each census division and because different age groups have different origin-destination behaviours, the methodology provides a powerful tool to project movers based on observed age and origin-destination migration patterns.
 The modelling is dynamic, taking into account the annual changes in age structure within census divisions.